mralamdari/Computer-Vision-Projects/README.md

 ### This Is a repository built to walk through various Object Detection Tasks and Learn from them.

-###### Some challenges are so long that they can't be represented in GitHub, so I have to separate them into several parts.
+###### Some challenges are long that they can't be represented in GitHub, so I have to separate them into several parts.

 ### you can get more details about Object Recognition in my articles in medium: